 What’s going on?
 Basically, such students either deem detailed work boring or they don’t know how to work on details.

 We veterans, on the other hand, savor delving into the minutiae of phrases – we possess strategies to tailor every fine point, and we enjoy doing so.

 Fortunately, students can acquire the thorough practice habits of professionals, but most need guidance.

 Here, then, are 6 ways that musicians can permeate their practice with precision and fascination.

 Six Ways to Enjoy Detailed Practice

-We might be working on a scale or a masterpiece, regardless, we should shoot sparks of imagination through every sound we make.
+Regardless of whether we’re working on a humble scale or a beloved masterpiece, we should shoot sparks of imagination through every sound we make.

 When we tackle troublesome passages, we should sense the dramatic framework from which they’re extracted.
 If a string player practices a left-hand shift, let’s say, she should still express the emotional energy of the larger phrase.